September 23, 2015

-Programs such as Southern New Hampshire University's online bachelor's in environmental science – one of the first in the country to be offered online – are ideal for students concerned about environmental protection and conservation.
+Programs such as an online bachelor's in environmental science are ideal for students concerned about environmental protection and conservation.

-"Organizations seek to minimize their environmental footprint,” says Dr. Gwen Britton, executive director of online STEM and health professions programs at SNHU.
-“The demand for environmental scientists is going to grow much faster than other professions.”
-The program gives students a strong foundation in natural and physical sciences, with a focus on natural resources and conservation through hands-on lab experiences using custom lab kits shipped to students for use in their coursework.
+"Organizations seek to minimize their environmental footprint," said Dr. Gwen Britton, executive director of online STEM and health professions programs at Southern New Hampshire University.
+"The demand for environmental scientists is going to grow much faster than other professions."
+The degree can give students a strong foundation in natural and physical sciences.

-Britton says the environmental science degree prepares graduates to work as environmental scientists, researchers and analysts in a variety of fields related to natural resources.
+Britton said an environmental science degree prepares graduates to work as environmental scientists, researchers and analysts in a variety of fields related to natural resources.

-In addressing what are STEM subjects further related to the natural world, SNHU’s online BS in Environmental Science allows students to journey into biodiversity, climate change and other global issues, exploring the tools and skills to create game-changing solutions.
+In addressing what are STEM subjects further related to the natural world, an online BS in Environmental Science program allows students to journey into biodiversity, climate change and other global issues, exploring the tools and skills to create game-changing solutions.

 The push to advance STEM initiatives throughout the U.S. has focused mainly on technology, and it started at the White House.
 On his first day in office, President Obama created the position of U.S. Chief Technology Officer.
 Understanding the importance of having a technology czar at the helm, he made the White House CTO responsible for adherence to the use of effective technology to drive success in reaching the nation's goals, just as in the corporate world.